addevonly/workshop2-angular-material/README.md

 node server
 ```

-Browse to http://localhost/8080 and follow the instructions.
+Browse to http://localhost/8080 and the [README](https://github.com/addevonly/workshop2-angular-material/tree/step1) for the first step and follow the instructions.

 ###Architecture###
 The SPA is served using NodeJS and Express.
 Firebase is used as the real time database backend.
 The link to the Firebase server is https://material-sandbox.firebaseio.com/.